-Syria ceasefire deal in balance as Aleppo aid stalls
+Syria ceasefire deal in balance as Aleppo aid plan stalls

 Two convoys of aid for Aleppo have been waiting in no-man's land to proceed to Aleppo after crossing the Turkish border.

 If a green light was given, a spokesman for the U.N.
-Office for the Coordination of Humanitarian Affairs said the first 20 trucks would move to Aleppo and if they reached the city safely, the second convoy would then also leave.
+Office for the Coordination of Humanitarian Affairs said the first 20 trucks would move to Aleppo and if they reached the city safely, the second convoy would then leave.
 The two convoys were carrying enough food for 80,000 people for a month, he said.

-The United States and Russia have backed opposing sides in the Syrian war that has killed hundreds of thousands of people, forced 11 million from their homes, and created the world's worst refugee crisis since the World War Two.
+The United States and Russia have backed opposing sides in the Syrian war that has killed hundreds of thousands of people, forced 11 million from their homes, and created the world's worst refugee crisis since World War 2.

 Aleppo, Syria's biggest city before the war, has been a focal point of the conflict this year.
-Government forces backed by militias from Iran, Iraq, and Lebanon have recently achieved their long-held objective of encircling the rebel-held east.
+Government forces backed by militias from Iran, Iraq and Lebanon have recently achieved their long-held objective of encircling the rebel-held east.

 Russia's intervention a year ago in support of Assad has given it critical leverage over the diplomatic process.